yw-fang/dataset/README.md

 # License

 Open Database License is applied to this repository.
+The datasets in this repository are openly available to all who comply with the Open Database License, as well as the respective licenses of some specific datasets that are specially pointed out.

 # Author